Article Updated February 13, 2022

 NYC Marriage License

 This is the most important item that you need to make your marriage legal.
 You must obtain your marriage license in NYS or NYC at least 24 hours before your ceremony start time.
-Since the NYC City Clerk is not yet open, marriage licenses can be obtained virtually through this link: https://projectcupid.cityofnewyork.us/app/cupid#/display/5ea1d0bda46ab1020e1659f4 You submit the application online and pay the $35.00 processing fee.
+The NYC City Clerk is now open by appointment only.
+Marriage licenses can be obtained virtually through this link: https://projectcupid.cityofnewyork.us/app/cupid#/display/5ea1d0bda46ab1020e1659f4 You submit the application online and pay the $35.00 processing fee.
 Then you will receive an email to schedule your virtual appointment to complete the interview for the license.
 There has been a long wait to secure the appointment so we recommend submitting the application ASAP.
 Both parties must be in New York State at the time of the online interview.

 Central Park Wedding Permit

-As of June 14, 2020 the NYC Parks Department is unfortunately not issuing any new permits for 2020 weddings.
-This may change in the near future but for right now everything is on hold.
-They have also revoked all permits issued through June 30th but permits for the remainder of 2020 are still in tact.
+The NYC Parks Department is currently accepting new permit applications for 2022 weddings!
+Permit applications must be submitted three weeks in advance and we must also submit a COVID safety plan.
 A permit is only required if your group is 20 people or more.
-So if you are planning a microwedding or elopement with less than 20 people, we can hold the ceremony in Central Park.
+So if you’d like to get married within the next three weeks are planning a microwedding or elopement with less than 20 people, we can still hold the ceremony in Central Park.

 Microwedding Venues in New York City